-Her change of scenery seemed to awaken a more layered and experimental side, which is carefully captured in her sophomore release, Loved/Dark (July 22nd, 2014 – Misery Loves Co.).
+Her changes of scenery seem to continue to expose her experimental nature, which is carefully captured in her sophomore release, Loved/Dark (July 22nd, 2014 – Misery Loves Co.).

 Alison's home town of Waxahachie was about an hour’s drive from anywhere.
 This meant she spent a lot of time in the car with her father, listening to artists like Jackson Browne, Nick Drake and Tracy Chapman.
 She was only a drummer at the time, but songs like "Telling Stories", "Pink Moon" and "The Pretender" made her want to wander out of the rhythm section.
 This desire bred Alison into not only a singer/songwriter, but a recording artist who would go on to play almost every instrument for her albums, creating an exact replica of her imagined arrangements.